 The most common form when used for medicinal purposes is powder.
 The raw powder is actually the best form of this superfood.
 According to a Los Angeles Nutritionist, Natalie Kling, having raw turmeric is best!

-You can just sprinkle it on top of any food items you have or mix it with your soup.
-To improve the flavor in cooked food, it would be best to mix it with a little bit of healthy fat.
+You can sprinkle it on top of any food items you have or mix it with your soup.
+To improve the flavor of cooked food, it would be best to mix it with a bit of healthy fat.
 Coconut oil is a healthy fat and is also a superfood.
 Extra virgin coconut oil is the best form!